Sv1nnet/fibonacci-numbers-test-task/README.md

 The app is served by 2 ports.
 One for getting front-end (index.html) and another for REST api.

+:warning: You must have MySQL and latest NodeJS installed on you machine where you launch the app.

 # Project configuration
 ## Server
 1. For the server you need to create `.env` file in `./server` folder with the following configuration:<br>